cezarfloroiu/twerk-lidar-robot/README.md

 This was developed using Teensyduino so all of the libraries need to be installed there in order for the code to compile.
 ### Libraries used through Teensyduino IDE library search
-* IMU MPU9250 (Bolderflight set, check Readme in case more added)
+* (I2C) IMU MPU9250 (Bolderflight set, check Readme in case more added)
   * MPU9250
   * Eigen
   * Units
-* ToF vl53l0x by Pololu
+* (I2C) ToF vl53l0x by Pololu

+The TFmini-s is using raw serial

 ### Related software for this project
 * Google SketchUp for the 3D modeling